oloapinivad/MiLES/README.md

 	and Rossby wave orientation index, computing both Instantenous Blocking and Blocking Events.
 	Full timeseries and climatologies are provided in NetCDF4 Zip format.

-2. 	**Z500 Empirical Orthogonal Functions**.
-Based on CDO "eofs" function.
+2. 	**Z500 Empirical Orthogonal Functions**: Based on CDO "eofs" function.
 	First 4 EOFs for North Atlantic (over the 90W-40E 20N-85N box) and Northern Hemisphere (20N-85N).
 	NAO, EA, and Arctic Oscillation are thus computed.
 	Figures of linear regression are provided.
-	PCs and eigenvectors, as well as the variances explained are provided in NetCDF format.
+	PCs and eigenvectors, as well as the variances explained are provided in NetCDF4 Zip format.

+3.	**North Atlantic Weather Regimes (beta)**: following k-means clustering of 500hPa geopotential height.
+	4 weather regimes over North Atlantic (80W-40E 30N-87.5N) are evaluted using anomalies from daily seasonal cycle.
+North Atlantic 4 EOFs are computed to reduce the phase-space dimension and then k-means clustering using Hartigan-Wong algorithm with k=4 is computed.
+	Figures report patterns and frequencies of occurrence.
+NetCDF4 Zip data are saved.
+	*Only 4 regimes and DJF is supported so far.*

 ----------------